-AIC Kijabe Hospital is currently in the height of preparations as the number of reported COVID-19 cases rises in Kenya daily.
-Would you be willing to purchase personal protective equipment, oxygen supply, protect staff and save patients?
+AIC Kijabe Hospital is responding to the need of patients as the number of reported COVID-19 cases in Kenya rises daily.
+Would you be willing to purchase personal protective equipment, protect staff and save patients?

 Where you are born should not determine the quality of health care you receive.